 Do the children go on field trips?

-Yes, all three classes take field trips, varying per class.
-Past field trips have included children’s museums, fire stations and the Mt.
+Yes, classes will take field trips, varying per class.
+Past field trips have included children’s museums, pumpkin patches, fire stations, and the Mt.
 Baker Theater.

 Will I have to provide classroom supplies?

 No. Your registration and supply fee covers classroom supplies for the year.